The Product Development Process | MAKO Design + Invent

 What are the product development phases?

-There are 7 main stages of the product development process.
-This includes ideation, research, planning, prototyping, funding, product launch, and marketing.
+There are 7 stages in the new product development process: ideation, research, planning, prototyping, funding, product launch, and marketing.

 How can I get a product developed?

-First and foremost, it’s crucial to work with a top-caliber team like MAKO throughout all stages of product development.
-Our design team is mid to senior designers with Fortune 500 product company backgrounds.
-This includes Dell, Nike, Bose, Boeing, and others.
+First and foremost, it’s crucial to work with a top-calibre team like MAKO Design + Invent throughout all stages of product development.
+Our design team is comprised of mid to senior-level designers with experience working for Fortune 500 product companies, including Dell, Nike, Bose, and Boeing.

 Is it expensive to go through the product development process?